latolukasz/beeorm-doc/docs/guide/README.md

 Our team is following a simple rule - **"don't be average in many technologies, be expert in few"**.
 That's why BeeORM supports only one database - [MySQL](https://www.mysql.com/).
 It's designed from the beginning to use all MySQL features most optimally.
-We are following new releases of MySQL implementing all required changes and improvements, so you can be sure that BeeORM supports everything that MySQL provides, including the newest version 8.0.
+We are following new releases of MySQL implementing all required changes and improvements, so you can be sure that BeeORM supports everything that MySQL provides.

 ## Centralised data model

 Supporting only MySQL is not what makes BeeORM so unique.
 Our ORM is created by developers for developers to help build high-traffic applications.
-Our team spent the last 20 years building applications that are used by more than 400 million daily active users.
+Our team spent the last 20 years building projects that are used by more than 400 million daily active users.
 What we learned is relational database such as MySQL is only a small piece in a big machine called "application data model".
 MySQL should be treated as persistent data storage that can be easily backup.
 That's it.
 You should always try to protect it from queries because it's not designed to get top performance.
 Many other technologies are needed in your application to be able